About the Book

 Tilly Harper leaves the Lake District behind to begin a new job in London as an assistant housemother at Violet House, one of the many homes for Watercress and Flower Girls which were established by Albert Shaw to help young girls with disabilities in the 19th century.

 When Tilly arrives at Violet House, she discovers a memento box hidden away in her wardrobe and is immediately intrigued by the diary recounting the story of Florrie, a young Irish girl, who was a flower seller in the 1870s.
 Florrie sold flowers to keep herself and her little sister, Rosie, out of the workhouse after the death of their parents, but young girls are easy prey on the dangerous London streets and they are soon separated.
 While Florrie searches desperately for her sister, she is found by Albert Shaw who takes her to one of his orphanages where she remains until she is old enough to be trained in the art of flower making.
-However, Florrie is forever haunted by the loss of her sister, and will not rest until she has been found.

 A Memory of Violets is inspired by the true story of a young Victorian silversmith called John Groom who was so struck by the plight of the many disabled girls selling flowers on the streets of London, he established the Watercress and Flower Girls’ Christian Mission in 1866.
 Initially, the purpose of the mission was to feed and clothe the girls, but Groom wanted to train them to become independent and hit on the idea of manufacturing artificial flowers which were just becoming fashionable.
 With the help of his patron, the Earl of Shaftesbury, Groom converted the mission into a factory where the girls became highly skilled at flower making.
 The older girls lived in a series of homes, all named after flowers, which were run by housemothers, while the younger girls were sent to an orphanage in Clacton-on-Sea, Essex.
 With the help of exhibitions, the flower girls fame soon spread and they were asked to provide thousands of silk roses for the first Queen Alexandra Rose Day in 1912.